 I want to participate in AMATYC Project ACCCESS but previous commitments mean I will need to miss a half day of the first AMATYC conference.
 That's okay isn't it?

 Unfortunately, the program is very integrated, and missing any component, be it part of an AMATYC conference or part of the other conference you choose to attend (AMATYC affiliate meeting, MAA Section meeting, or NCTM regional meeting), is not permitted.
 Although we understand that last minute emergencies do occur, you should not schedule anything that will prevent you from attending all Project ACCCESS activities.

 When does AMATYC Project ACCCESS begin?

-Conversations through a dedicated electronic network will begin by early August, 2016.
-Your first AMATYC Project ACCCESS meeting is the AMATYC conference in Denver.
+Conversations through a dedicated electronic network will begin by early August, 2017.
+Your first AMATYC Project ACCCESS meeting is the AMATYC conference in San Diego.
 Your first session will be that Wednesday night.
 You'll need to plan your arrival so that you can participate in this session.

 Can my spouse come to the AMATYC conferences with me?

 AMATYC Project ACCCESS activities at the national AMATYC conferences leave little free time to spend with spouses, friends, children, or even other math colleagues.
 In addition, we have a "Fellows only" policy for attendance at ACCCESS program elements, meals and sponsored social activities, so coming with a spouse is very problematic.
 See also What does double occupancy mean?

 AMATYC Project ACCCESS Fellows are assigned two to each hotel room for the first conference.

 There are no direct costs to Fellows for participation in Project activities.
 Costs associated with attending the three required meetings are shared by the Project and the Fellow's college.